EmilHvitfeldt/paletteer/README.md

 4. Navigate to and select the downloaded XML file(s)
 5. The palettes will now be available in QGIS color ramps

-**Video Tutorial:** A demonstration of the installation and usage process is available below.

-<video src="https://github.com/user-attachments/assets/d575344b-09b9-4e08-a2c0-69f1be4bfbc9" width="600" controls></video>

 This integration enables cartographers and GIS professionals to leverage paletteer's extensive collection of color palettes in their spatial projects, bridging R color design with geospatial visualization.

 ## Palette explorer